John-Abbott-College/4A8-Notes/19_Access_Modifiers.md

-# Access Modifiers in HomeCalendar
+# Access Modifiers in HomeBudget

-While developing HomeCalendar, we wanted to ensure that it worked properly.
+While developing HomeBudget, we wanted to ensure that it worked properly.

-To do so, we used Xunit tests, *which is a **separate** assembly from our HomeCalendar*!
+To do so, we used Xunit tests, *which is a **separate** assembly from our HomeBudget*!

 TO ENABLE UNIT TESTING, WHICH IS A SEPARATE ASSEMBLY, ALL THE CLASSES AND METHODS WERE DECLARED PUBLIC.

 **THIS IS NOT GOOD!**

-## Deciding on the Proper Access Modifiers for HomeCalendar
+## Deciding on the Proper Access Modifiers for HomeBudget

 Ask the following questions: